 Sadly, its popularity also attracts a certain kind of crowd.
-The Golden Gate Bridge is the most used suicide site in America (2nd in the world after China’s Nanjing Yangtze River Bridge).
+The Golden Gate Bridge is the most-used suicide site in America (and second in the world after China’s Nanjing Yangtze River Bridge).

 There are several areas where you can take non-stop photos of the spectacular Golden Gate bridge.
 These include:

 - Welcome Center — This will probably be the most crowded spot to take photos of the Golden Gate Bridge, but the stunning view makes it worth it.